ramochelathapelo2-boop/BEST4PETS-COMPANY-TURNOVER-REPORT/README.md

 *	The average tenure in Customer Support is 158 days, which is 52 days shorter than the company-wide average of 210 days.
 *	Other departments retain employees for considerably longer, indicating that early exits are not a company-wide issue, but are concentrated within Customer Support.

-The early exits in Customer Support suggest **department-specific challenges**, rather than general organisational problems.
+The early exits in Customer Support suggest department-specific challenges, rather than general organisational problems.

 **Possible contributing factors may include:**
 *	High workload or emotional labour